 JOB OPPORTUNITIES INCLUDE:

-This course is designed to introduce students to a range of career opportunities in the construction field.
-Students learn to read a tape measure and operate power tools, while learning to work with others.
+This course will introduce students to a range of career opportunities in the construction field.
+Students read a tape measure and operate hand and power tools, while learning to work with others.
 Students receive instruction in site preparation, framing, construction materials, applied mathematics, and blueprint reading.
-Playhouses and storage buildings are built by the students in this class.
+Playhouses, storage buildings, and other projects are built by the students in this class.

 Prerequisite: Carpentry I